cianix/biolucxum/README.md

 Concatenate several VCF to standard output.

+### fullBundle2subset

+To build a GATK reference genome with less chromosomes, all the unuseful chromosomes must be removed from the fasta file and from all the VCF.gz files in the bundle.
+*fullBundle2subset* takes in input the samtools faidx file of the new reference and and a vcf.gz and print out a new VCF file without the unwanted contigs.

 ### plinkHWE2avinput

 The script prints out an avinput table importing a plink HWE table in